cmpitg/emacs-config/README.md

   - Show current buffer list: `f8`
   - Kill current buffer: `C-delete` or `C-f4`

+* Movement:
+  - Set a mark (to jump): `C-SPC C-SPC`
+  - Come back to the last mark or point where you just editted: `C-u C-SPC`

 * Basic text processing:
   - Upcase word, lowcase word, and capitalize word: `M-u`, `M-l`, and `M-c`
   - Find next/prev occurrences, use one of these: